jameshughes89/cs102/src/site/topics/testing/unit-test-collections.rst

     * Functions operate independently --- Self contained functionality is easier to understand and use

-* However, collections pose a problem since they are often
+* However, collections pose a problem

     * Mutable --- their states change constantly through adding and removing data
     * Side effects --- their methods may have side effects (modifying the contents of the collection)